mdfk15/GUI-calculator/README.md

 # GUI-calculator
-Project for the graphical development of a Python application (EducacionIT)
+Project oriented to development of a graphical application (EducacionIT)
+	- Write in: Python
+		- Librarie: tkinter, sqrt, factorial, pi